UVADS/ds5110/agendas/ds5110_agenda_08.md

 ### Admin Items

 This module does not have:
-- programming assignment
+- a lab
 - jupyter notebooks

 It contains more videos (some with yours truly)

-Reminder: Twitter API Account Setup

 ---

 ### Deliverables This Week

-- Quiz:
-  - be sure to familiarize with properties of HDFS: types of machines, redundancy, storage
-  - how does Hive work
-  - how to make database tables more searchable: partitioning, clustering
+- Quiz on AWS services
+- Lab on Amazon S3 due at end of this module
+- Begin Lab on Amazon S3/IAM/EC2 due at end of next module
+- Submit journal entries for modules 5-8

 ---

-- M8.11  Demo: Databricks - `databricks_intro_pyspark` notebook

-- M9.11 AWS Educate Exercise: Configure & Launch AWS EC2 Instance
+- Demo of Amazon EC2

+- Demo of Amazon S3

 - Continue training and evaluating models for this week; nothing to submit